Vasectomy

 Sperm continue to be produced in the testes after the operation, but they are harmlessly re-absorbed by the body.

-Remember a vasectomy does not provide any protection from sexually transmissible infections, so if you are concerned about this you will need to use condoms.
+Remember, a vasectomy does not provide any protection from sexually transmissible infections, so if you are concerned about this, you will need to use condoms.

-Will sex or orgasm feel different?
+Does sex or orgasm feel different after a vasectomy?

 Will my ejaculate change?